MohamedAymanOuchker/DronePy/README.md

 # DronePy

-A Python project for controlling a DJI Tello drone with various features including keyboard control, computer vision, and autonomous flight capabilities.
+A Python project for controlling a DJI Tello drone with features including keyboard control, computer vision, and autonomous flight capabilities.

 ## Features